ehwest/mdn_qms/source/Quality_Manual/QP-0002_Design_Control_Process.md

 * Design Verification – Confirmation by examination and provision of objective evidence that specified requirements have been fulfilled.

 ## Responsibilities

+These groups have specific roles in the general process to implement the design and development controls.

 * Sales and Marketing – shall have the primary responsibility for determining customer need requirements and developing input specifications, however, all departments are expected to support the development of input requirements and subsequent specifications.

 * Operations – is responsible for overseeing the contract manufacturer in executing the transferred design into a salable product, assuring manufacturability and establishing manufacturing requirements.
 Operations is further responsible for ensuring the creation and maintenance of all DHRs.